-- 1.a Plan Preparation-The budget reflects a portion of the Director's Salary to assist in the data gathering, outreach and development of the Management Plan during the planning years. - 1.b Plan Monitoring- During the non-planning years, a portion of the Director's Salary is written into the plan to review the data, goals, outreach and implementation of the plan. - 1.c Other- If the District decides to pay consultants for annual or financial reports, this will be within the budget of the organization.
+- 1.a Plan Preparation-The budget reflects a portion of the Director's Salary to assist in the data gathering, outreach and development of the Management Plan during the planning years. - 1.b Plan Monitoring- - 1.c Other- If the District decides to pay consultants for annual or financial reports, this will be within the budget of the organization.